 Read this article to learn more about combining fonts.

-06. Play With Cut-outs
+06. Play with cut-outs

 This flyer by Andrew from the Onion Design Associates utilizes die cuts.
 The cuts allow the viewer to see the texture of whatever is behind the flyer, and that adds in a fun twist.
-This allows the flyer to truly become a part of its environment, and ties it in to wherever it may happen to be.
+This allows the flyer to truly become a part of its environment and ties it into wherever it may happen to be.

-07. Have Fun
+07. Have fun

 Miguel Dias designed this flyer in a fun and unique way.
 He’s drawing attention to the idea of making mistakes, and how mistakes make you ‘cooler’.
 The graphic is almost representative of a fingerprint, and the red dot is what makes the fingerprint (along with the flyer) unique.

-08. Break the Plane
+08. Break the plane

 Design studio Moby Digg broke up the design plane in this flyer.
-They could have easily kept the circular graphic intact, but breaking it up provides a much needed contrast against the black background.
+They could have easily kept the circular graphic intact, but breaking it up provides a much-needed contrast against the black background.
 The pop of turquoise also contrasts the black, and ties in the rainbow of color in the graphic.

-09. Create Dimension
+09. Create dimension

-Designer Saxon Campbell created interesting dimension in this poster.
+Designer Saxon Campbell created an interesting dimension in this poster.
 The way the type and the image interact with each other helps to provide a depth of space, and the two quickly become one in this composition.

-10. Use a Grid
+10. Use a grid

 Peter Ørntoft used a pretty strict grid on the back of this flyer, and for good reason.
 The information is laid out in a clean and effective way that’s easy to read and understand.
 A flyer’s ultimate purpose is to relay information, and this flyer does that perfectly.

-11. Break Conventions
+11. Break conventions

 Umberto Daina took a totally unique approach when creating this flyer.
-The minimal strips of white offset certain points of the text, and the soft color pallette offsets the harshness of that divide.
+The minimal strips of white offset certain points of the text, and the soft color palette offsets the harshness of that divide.
 The textbox turned on its side adds in an unexpected element, and allows all of the words to fit on a single line to create a clean look.

-12. Break the Grid
+12. Break the grid